Recurring Saturday Night Live characters and sketches introduced 1998–99: 7 Degrees Celsius

-A parody of late-1990s "Boy Bands", specifically 98 Degrees.
-The members were Jeph (Chris Parnell), Samm (Chris Kattan), Sweet T (Horatio Sanz), and Wade (Jimmy Fallon); the host or musical guest would appear as the fifth member (similar to Gemini's Twin).
-Jeph described their sound as "gangsta rap meets hip-hop meets You Can't Do That On Television."
-Sweet T has a 15-year-old son named Ribeye, though adds that this doesn't make him an old dude, since he had him when he was 9.
-Their manager was a man with a thinly-veiled criminal past named Peter Tanner, played by Will Ferrell.
-They were often seen bouncing around on large inflatable playground balls while singing, a reference to the Backstreet Boys' trademark "folding chair dance".
-Debuted January 16, 1999.
+7 Degrees Celsius is a musical group that is a parody of late-1990s boy bands, such as Backstreet Boys and *NSYNC.
+Their name is a play on the boy band 98 Degrees.
+Just like the aforementioned boy bands, 7 Degrees Celsius has members of distinct personality types.
+Wade (Jimmy Fallon) is the baby-faced "cute one", Samm (Chris Kattan) is a bad-boy type, Jeph (Chris Parnell) is the one with a crazy hairstyle, and Sweet T (Horatio Sanz) is the older one who, despite the obvious age difference, claims to be as young as his bandmates.
+Sweet T has a 15-year-old son named Ribeye, though he adds that this doesn't make him an old dude, since he had him when he was 9.
+The host or musical guest would appear as the fifth member (similar to Gemini's Twin).
+Jeph describes the group's sound as "gangsta rap meets hip-hop meets You Can't Do That On Television."
+The group's manager is a man with a thinly veiled criminal past named Peter Tanner, played by Will Ferrell.
+In one sketch, the band is seen bouncing around on large inflatable playground balls while singing, a reference to the Backstreet Boys' trademark "folding chair dance".